csimons/sisga/java/README.txt

 1. Install the JDK (versions 5 and up should work).
    a.
 Ensure that the JAVA_HOME environment variable is set.
    b.
-Ensure that JAVA_HOME/bin is in your PATH.
+Ensure that JAVA_HOME/bin is present in your PATH.

 2. Install Apache Ant.
    a.
 Ensure the ANT_HOME environment variable is set.
    b.
-Ensure that ANT_HOME/bin is in your PATH.
+Ensure that ANT_HOME/bin is present in your PATH.

-3. Run "ant".
+3. Install Gnuplot
+   a.
+Ensure that the directory containing the "gnuplot" executable is present in your PATH environment variable.

+4. From the java/ directory, run "ant".
 The build should succeed, and should end with a usage message.

-4. From the java/ directory, run something like:
+5. To see what arguments need to be supplied to the program, view a usage by running the generated JAR file without any arguments:

+   $ java -jar dist/JGA.jar

+   Then run it, as follows, substituting other parameter values as desired:

    $ java -jar dist/JGA.jar GA 50 100 0.7 0.1 1000 100